Estimated reading time: 7 minutes

 1. Baseline Feedback

-If your organization has never solicited feedback from your volunteers, the first step should be to gather some baseline data by looking at volunteers’ global experience.
+If your organization has never solicited feedback from volunteers, the first step should be to gather baseline data on volunteers’ overall experience.

-This is done to help identify any improvement opportunities that could be used to develop and enhance the volunteer program.
+This is done to identify improvement opportunities to develop and enhance the volunteer program.

 The beauty in asking for this kind of feedback is that the volunteers will willingly provide all the information needed to put together an improvement plan to help take the volunteer program to the next level.